Hanka8/Hanka8/README.md

 🌐 **About Me:**
-- As a self-taught hobby frontend-developer, I've honed my skills in HTML, CSS, JavaScript, React and TypeScript.
+- As a self-taught frontend-developer, I've honed my skills in HTML, CSS, JavaScript, React and TypeScript.
-- I am used to work with Figma.
+- I am used to work with Figma designs.
 - I have scratched the surface of backend with MongoDB and Node.js.
 - I have a creative side, and can perform basic graphical edits.